kevinkahn/softconsole/docs/useagenotes.md

 * After the designated time screen will automatically return to the home screen (except from the maintenance screen)
 * From the home screen after the dim time out the screen will go to a "sleep" screen if designated - any tap will awaken it
     * The original version had only a single idle screen named by the DimHomeScreenCoverName parameter.
 This parameter is deprecated but will still work if you don't opt for the new multi-idle screen ability.
 You can designate a sequence of idle screens with DimIdleListNames and corresponding linger times per screen with DimIdleListTimes.
 Once the console is idle it will cycle through these screens until tapped.
 This got added to make a wall unit a nicer info display when not otherwise being used.
-* On the maintenance/log screen single tap to see the next page
+* On the maintenance/log screen single tap the lower part of the screen to see the next page or the upper part to see the previous page.

 # Developers Notes
 ## Defining New Screens by Coding a Module (updated for version 2)